ibm-cloud-docs/containers/cs_cluster_scaling.md

 <br>
 **To install the `ibm-iks-cluster-autoscaler` plug-in in your cluster**:

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the **Helm version 2.15 or later** client on your local machine, and install the Helm server (Tiller) with a service account in your cluster.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#install_v3) to install the Helm version 3 client on your local machine.
-2. Verify that tiller is installed with a service account.

-    ```
-    kubectl get serviceaccount -n kube-system tiller
-    ```
-    {: pre}

-    Example output:

-    ```
-    NAME                                 SECRETS   AGE
-    tiller                               1         2m
-    ```
-    {: screen}
-3. Make sure that Tiller is set up with version 2.15 or later.
-    1. Check what version of Tiller is installed in your cluster.
-        ```
-        helm version --server
-        ```
-        {: pre}
-    2. If Tiller does not run version 2.15 or later, [change the Tiller version](/docs/containers?topic=containers-helm#tiller_version).
-The following example installs Tiller version 2.15.0.
-        ```
-        kubectl --namespace=kube-system set image deployments/tiller-deploy tiller=gcr.io/kubernetes-helm/tiller@sha256:561afe83feaec2999bdf6a2824d52ca5e94e226753a8f25cdf6343679836986a
-        ```
-        {: pre}

-        If your Tiller pod errors with an `Error: ImagePullBackOff` event, make sure that your cluster can pull images on the public network, such as enabling a public gateway for VPC clusters, and try again.
-        {: tip}

-4. Add and update the Helm repo where the cluster autoscaler Helm chart is.
+2. Add and update the Helm repo where the cluster autoscaler Helm chart is.
     ```
     helm repo add iks-charts https://icr.io/helm/iks-charts
     ```